 The Grassmarket is one of the oldest parts of Edinburgh and it was originally used as a marketplace for horses and cattle before falling into ruin in the 19th-century.
 Nowadays it’s a very popular visitor destination that offers an exciting assortment of places to eat and drink as well as a hub to explore nearby tourist attractions like Greyfriars Kirk and Edinburgh Castle.

 The square is centrally located in the city so you can easily find it by either walking west from Cowgate or Candlemaker Row or walking south from the Castle Esplanade.

 If you head away from the direction of the castle on your route to the Grassmarket, take the time to stop and look back up as you’ll no doubt recognise some of the most iconic views that have been painted onto countless canvases throughout Edinburgh’s history.

 This part of the city has long been a popular tourist destination due to the number of pubs and restaurants that line the streets, with outside seating areas that are perfect for enjoying a relaxing drink while people watching at the edge of the open square.

 It’s a very atmospheric place with lots of Scottish architecture from the 17th-century including some of the oldest high-rise tenement buildings in Scotland.

-Winding away from the north-east end of The Grassmarket is the West Bow Road which leads onto Victoria Street, a popular tourist destination due to the colourful shopfronts that slope gently upwards towards the Royal Mile, while the not-quite-as-attractive Cowgate follows an incline down to the east.
+Winding away from the north-east end of The Grassmarket is the West Bow Road which leads onto Victoria Street, a popular sightseeing spot with colourful shopfronts that slope gently upwards towards The Royal Mile, while the not-quite-as-attractive Cowgate follows an incline down to the east.

 Victoria Street was built between 1829 and 1834 during a time of city refurbishments that were carried out in an attempt to modernise the Old Town, and the street provides a much-needed link to the elevated George IV Bridge.